Search

 = Secale cereale subsp. afghanicum (Vavilov) K.Hammer; Kulturpflanze 35: 146 (1987)

-= Secale cereale subsp. dighoricum Vavilov; Prezidentu V. L. Komarovu: 173 (1939 publ.
+= Secale cereale subsp. dighoricum Vavilov; Prezidentu V. L. Komarovu 173 (1939 publ.
 1940)

 = Secale cereale subsp. segetale (Zhuk.)
 Ivanov & Yakovlev; Trudy Prikl.
 Bot.
 Genet.
-Selek.
+Selekts.
 44(1): 35, 37 (1971), without basionym ref.

-= Secale cereale subsp. segetale Zhuk.; Bull.
-Appl.
+= Secale cereale subsp. segetale Zhuk.; Trudy Prikl.
 Bot.
-Pl.
-Breed.
 19, 2: 56 (1928)

-= Secale cereale var. afghanicum Vavilov; Bull.
-Appl.
+= Secale cereale var. afghanicum Vavilov; Trudy Prikl.
 Bot.
-Pl.
-Breed.
+Selekts.
 16, 2: 77 (1926)

 = Secale cereale var. dighoricum (Vavilov) Jaaska; Eesti NSV Tead.
 Akad.
 Toimet., Biol.
+Ser.
 24(3): 181 (1975), no basionym ref.

-= Secale dighoricum (Vavilov) Roshev.; Acta Inst.
-Bot.
-Acad.
-Sci.
-URSS, Ser.
-1, Fasc.
-6, 143 (1947)
+= Secale dighoricum (Vavilov) Roshev.; Trudy Bot.
+Inst.
+Akad.
+Nauk S.S.S.R., Ser.
+1, Fl.
+Sist.
+Vyssh.
+Rast.
+6: 143 (1947)

 = Secale segetale subsp. afghanicum (Vavilov) Bondarenko ex Korovina; Byull.
-Vses.
-Ord.
-Lenina Inst.
-Rast.
-N. I. Vavilov 81: 36 (1978)
+Vsesoyuzn.
+Ordena Lenina Inst.
+Rasteniev.
+N. I. Vavilova 81: 36 (1978)

 = Secale segetale subsp. dighoricum (Vavilov) Tzvelev; Novosti Sist.
 Vyssh.
 Rast.
 10: 46 (1973)